awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-reverify.md

    http://ec2-01-234-567-890.compute-1.amazonaws.com
    ```

-   If the congratulations page appears, you've used AWS CodeDeploy to deploy a revision to a scaled\-up Amazon EC2 instance in an Amazon EC2 Auto Scaling group\!
+   If the congratulations page appears, you've used CodeDeploy to deploy a revision to a scaled\-up Amazon EC2 instance in an Amazon EC2 Auto Scaling group\!

 ## To check automatic deployment results \(console\)<a name="tutorials-auto-scaling-group-reverify-console"></a>

-1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
+1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.

 1. In the navigation pane, expand **Deploy**, and then choose **Deployments**\.